benc-uk/nanoproxy/readme.md

 NanoProxy is a simple HTTP reverse proxy & Kubernetes ingress controller written in Go and based largely on [httputil.ReverseProxy](https://pkg.go.dev/net/http/httputil#ReverseProxy) in the Go standard library.
-It was designed for traffic routing and less for load balancing.
+It was designed for traffic routing (like an API gateway) and less for load balancing.

 This was developed as a learning exercise only!
 If you want an ingress controller for your production Kubernetes cluster you [should look elsewhere](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).